averbraeck/gscg-design/doc/4-architecture/database-design.md

 - FC5.16 The event of adding an intervention to the the game session must be sent to the gamedata platform
   <br>No consequences for database.
 - FO5.17 The facilitator should be able to trigger an existing manual intervention during gameplay
   <br>The `trigger_interval` and `trigger_fixed` tables have a boolean field called `facilitator_trigger`.
 If true, the facilitator can trigger the event.
-We must record the fact that an event has been triggered.
-See NOTE.
+The fact that an event has been triggered is stored into the `triggered_event` table.
 - FC5.18 The event of triggering an existing intervention during the the game play must be sent to the gamedata platform
   <br>No consequences for database.
 - FO5.19 The session facilitation should present an overview of the players allocated to a session